jhejna/cpl/README.md

 To train a model, simply run `python scripts/train.py --config path/to/config --path path/to/save/folder` after activating the environment.

 Multiple experiments can be run at a single time using a `.json` sweep file.
 To run a sweep, first create one, then run a sweep command using either `tools/run_slurm.py` or `tools/run_local.py`.
 Specify the slurm config and output directory with `--arguments config=path/to/config path=path/to/save/folder`.
-For example sweep files, checkout the Inverse Preference Learning [repository](https://github.com/jhejna/inverse-preference-learning).
+For example sweep files, check out the Inverse Preference Learning [repository](https://github.com/jhejna/inverse-preference-learning).

 ## License